The remaining UFA class in 2018 offers a handful of high-impact players, but there’s a rapid dropoff. It’s an extremely shallow group this summer.

 2017-18 cap hit: $7,000,000

-Has found new life as a Jet centering a dynamite second line after being acquired at the deadline.
-Given his versatility and the dearth of great centers on the market, Stastny should command a medium-term deal with an AAV upwards of $5 million.
+Found new life as a Jet centering a dynamite second line after being acquired at the 2018 trade deadline.
+Given his versatility and the dearth of great centers on the market, Stastny will be in heavy, heavy demand as a potential consolation prize for teams that miss on Tavares.

 2017-18 cap hit: $6,000,000

-Just as Green's neck injury scared teams away from renting him at the deadline, the cervical surgery required to fix it likely cost Green some money.
-In such a poor class for D-men, though, he's still one of the best options out there, risk and all.
+Just as Green’s neck injury scared teams away from renting him at the deadline, the cervical surgery required to fix it will likely cost Green some money.
+In such a poor class for D-men, though, he’s still one of the best options out there, risk and all.
+He may be the top UFA blueliner left with Carlson signed.

 2017-18 cap hit: $5,000,000

 Had a sizzling start to his year with Vegas, then faded in second half, though injuries were to blame.
-That he's rallied with a great playoff showing should erase concerns that he's still a valuable power forward.
+That he rallied with a mostly solid playoff showing should erase concerns that he’s still a valuable power forward.

 2017-18 cap hit: $8,000,000

 ‘Jumbo’ won’t win the Hart or scoring title again but remains a great playmaker and elite two-way center.
 The fact San Jose had to overpay him at $8 million last summer suggests he considered leaving.
-Might he actually do it next time, like buddy Patrick Marleau did in 2017?
-He won't cost as much this time given his age and health concerns.
+Might he actually do it this time, like buddy Patrick Marleau did in 2017?
+All reports coming out of the Silicon Valley say Thornton badly wants to remain a Shark.
+He won’t cost as much this time given his age and health concerns.

 2017-18 cap hit: $3,750,000